Significant tornado threat and potential severe weather outbreak target parts of Ohio Valley and South - KVIA

 Over 17 million people from Illinois to Maryland also face a flood threat from the storms, with flood watches lasting into the evening and rainfall totals of up to 5 inches possible.

+“I was on duty and patrolling the streets when it came through,” Barnsdall officer Eric Sofian said.
+“There was a lot of heavy wind, a lot of lightning and I could see a lot of sparks flying from the power lines.”

+Massive hailstones were reported in Texas, including one as large as 4.5 inches in diameter in Briar – bigger than a softball.

-The tornado threat will lessen Wednesday, but there is still a Level 2 risk for parts of the mid-Atlantic and Florida for damaging winds and hail.
+The tornado threat will lessen Wednesday as storms shift east, but there is still a Level 2 of 5 risk for severe thunderstorms with damaging winds, hail and even a tornado or two from the mid-Atlantic to Florida.

-Rain will transition to snow and a wintry mix later Tuesday in areas of the Midwest and Great Lakes, and rain and snow showers will continue in parts of both regions through Thursday.
+Rain north of the severe weather will transition to snow and a wintry mix later Tuesday in areas of the Midwest and Great Lakes, and rain and snow showers will continue in parts of both regions through Thursday.

 Cities including Chicago could even see a few flakes, but little accumulation of snowfall is expected.

-The highest snowfall totals are expected across the parts of Michigan and Wisconsin, where snowfall of 6 to 12 inches is possible through Wednesday afternoon.
-Some parts of Michigan may receive over a foot of snow forecast to last into Thursday, possibly snarling morning and afternoon commutes.
+The highest snowfall totals are expected across the parts of Michigan and Wisconsin, where snowfall of 6 to 12 inches is possible through Thursday.
+Snowfall could snarl travel in the region.

-Winter-like weather will shift into the interior Northeast beginning Wednesday, where winter storm watches are in effect for much of the interior region through Friday.
+Winter-like weather will shift into the interior Northeast beginning Wednesday, where winter storm watches are in effect for much of the interior region into Friday.

 The Adirondacks could see up to a foot of snowfall by Thursday, while parts of the Green and White Mountains can see over a foot of snowfall.
 Gusts up to 50 mph combined with heavy snowfall can cause blowing snow and can cause power outages and travel delays.